vskbellala/vskbellala.github.io/content/projects/covid-visuals.md

 A project a few friends and I undertook in Summer 2020 to visualize and explain the COVID-19 pandemic and its impacts on the United States.
 <!--more-->

-I designed and built a website to present our findings from scratch and utilized Python to create data visualizations.
-[Check it out!](https://covid-visuals.netlify.app/)
+I designed and built a website with Fomantic-UI to present our findings from scratch and utilized Python to create data visualizations.

 ## Technologies used